Lin Bai: Biography

 Lin Bai was born in Beiliu County, Guangxi Province in 1958.
 She spent her childhood in a small town in Beiliu.
-Her father passed away when she was three.
-At the age of 17, she started doing poetry after being "sent to the countryside as an educated youth".
+Her father died when she was three.
+At the age of 17, she started doing poetry after being sent to the countryside as an educated youth.
 After passing the college entrance examination in 1977, Lin Bai studied library science at Wuhan University from 1978 to 1982.
 She worked as a librarian at the Guangxi Provincial Library after graduating.
 From 1985 to 1990, she worked as an editor and screenwriter at the Guangxi Film Studio.
 Her time in film production influenced her fiction writing.

 Lin Bai moved to Beijing in the early 1990s to work for the newspaper Chinese Cultural Forum (Zhongguo wenhua bao).
 During this time she married a senior cultural official and they had a daughter in 1991.
 They have since separated.
 Lin Bai is still an active writer to this day.